2008 Cincinnati Bearcats football team

 The 2008 Cincinnati Bearcats football team represented the University of Cincinnati in the 2008 NCAA Division I FBS football season.
 The team, coached by Brian Kelly, played its homes game in Nippert Stadium.
 Kelly was in his second full season with the Bearcats after coaching them to a 31-21 win against Southern Miss in the 2007 PapaJohns.com Bowl.
 On Friday, November 28, 2008, the Bearcats clinched a share of the Big East Conference title for the first time since joining the Big East in 2005.
 With a victory over Syracuse on November 29, 2008 the Bearcats became the outright football champions of the Big East and set a record with an average attendance of 31,964.
 After a disappointing loss to Virginia Tech in the 2009 Orange Bowl, the Bearcats finished 17th in the AP Poll for the second consecutive year.
-With West Virginia falling off Cincinnati became the front runner to win the big east.